+Customize Corel PHOTO-PAINT 539

+Use macros and scripts to automate tasks 552

-Customizing Corel PHOTO-PAINT 559 Using macros and scripts to automate tasks 575
+Ose macros and scripts to automate tasks )))

-Customizing Corel PHOTO-PAINT
+Customize Corel PHOTO-PAINT

 You can customize your application by arranging command bars and commands to suit your needs and changing the color of window borders.
-Command bars include menus, toolbars, the property bar, and the status bar.
+Command bars include menus, toolbars, the property bar, the toolbox, and the status bar.
 You can also customize filters and file associations.